-Nikon makes great products and there’s a lot to love about them.
+Canon, Sony, Nikon and Fujifilm all make great products and there’s a lot to love about them.
 In fact, I think the Nikon D4s is by far the best camera on the market – period.
 However, when I pick a camera platform there are a many things to consider above and beyond megapixels, ISO performance or the current generation camera features.
-For a variety of reasons, here is what I would buy if I was starting all over again today:
+For a variety of reasons, here is what I would buy if I was starting all over again today without any lens investment:

 You’ll also notice that I chose the kit here and the reason is simple – the 24-105mm offers a great focal range for everyday shooting – especially when traveling, the IS is very good and the images are sharp enough.
 Yes, I bought the new 24-70 f/2.8L II because it’s sharper, but I couldn’t get myself to sell my 24-105mm because I just love that focal range.
-As a result, I have both and still find myself reaching for the 24-105mm when I’m unsure of what I’ll need.
+As a result, I have both and still elected to use the 24-105mm as my primary lens during a three week trip to Asia.
 I seriously considered getting the 24-70mm f/4L IS to replace my 24-105mm because it’s sharp and has an awesome macro mode, but ultimately it’s the reach that keeps me reaching for what is now my oldest and softest lens in my kit.
 Both 24-70’s will please the pixel peepers who strive for the ultimate in sharpness, but when it comes to real life I still like the 24-105 and it’s a fantastic deal (remember, I said I’d be spending my own money here).

 People often ask me, if I could only have one lens which one would it be.
 Without hesitation, I have to say the 70-200mm f/2.8L IS II USM for it’s razor sharpness, amazing bokeh, fantastic image stabilization and super fast autofocus.
 I’ve shot tens of thousands of shots with both Canon and Nikon’s best cameras using the 70-200mm f/2.8 from both camps, and hands down the Canon is my favorite – period.
 200mm at f/2.8 is my favorite setting when photographing people (with ideally my subject being 6’ or more away from any background objects), so this is my go to lens.
 Sure I’d love to be able to buy the 200mm prime or the amazing 200-400mm, but I’d only get them in addition to not instead of this incredibly flexible lens.